manitadayon/tsBNgen/README.md

 For more information on how to use the package please visit the following:

 1. Original paper
-2. Documentation in PDF available in the github repository.
+2. Documentation in PDF available in this repository.

 ### **License**

 This software is released under the MIT liecense.

+### **Support**

+If you have any question or comment, either open a new issue for this repo or please email me at manitadayon@ucla.edu.